junobuild/docs/blog/2025-04-10-data-validation-in-juno-best-practices-and-security.md

 1. **Hooks (on_set_doc)**
 2. **Custom Endpoints**
-3. **Assertion Hooks (assert_set_doc)** <--- Recommended approach
+3. **Assertion Hooks (assert_set_doc)** #---- Recommended approach

 Let's explore each approach with simple examples:

+---

 ### on_set_doc Hooks

 `on_set_doc` is a Hook that is triggered after a document has been written to the database.
 It offers a way to execute custom logic whenever data is added or updated to a collection using the set_doc function.

-This allows for many use-cases, even for certain types of validation, but this hook runs *after* the data has already been written.
+This allows for many use-cases, even for certain types of validation, but this hook runs _after_ the data has already been written.

 ```rust
 // Example of validation and cleanup in on_set_doc